-Blasting is conducted between the hours of 9am and 5pm Monday to Saturday with no blasting occurring on Sunday or public holidays as outlined above.
-If blasting is delayed, the shot will be left overnight and blasted the next day within the allowable hours.
+Blasting is conducted between the hours of 9am and 5pm Monday to Friday with no blasting occurring on weekends, public holidays or at any other time without the prior written approval of the Planning Secretary.
+If blasting is delayed due to circumstances such as adverse weather conditions, the shot will be left overnight and blasted the next day within the allowable hours.
 Only one blast per day is allowed in accordance with CoC B14.
 Barricading and security measures will be put in place to prevent access to the blast area until the blast is fired.